 The International Organization for Standardization (ISO) 14001 Standard, Environmental Management System, defines the structure for implementing EMS and improving environmental performance.
 The process-based structure of the ISO 14001 Standard is based on the "Plan-Do-Check-Act" improvement cycle.
 The standard requires an organization to develop an environmental policy, create plans to implement the policy, implement the plans, check progress and take corrective actions, and review the system annually to ensure its adequacy and effectiveness.
 The SRS EMS no longer is subject to an independent third-party audit to maintain ISO 14001 certification; however, it does undergo an annual internal assessment, with DOE-SR oversight, that evaluates conformity to the 17 elements of the (ISO) 14001 Standard.
-The following paragraphs describe the 17 elements that demonstrate SRS implementation of the ISO 14001 Standard:
+Additionally, under the provisions of the new DOE Order 450.1A, there is a requirement that in the initial year of implementation (i.e., 2009) and every third year thereafter, an independent external audit is required to ensure continued conformance to the 17 elements of the ISO 14001 Standard. as well as to specific requirements contained within the order.
+The sections that follow describe the 17 elements that demonstrate SRS implementation of the ISO 14001 Standard.